bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/dreadit.md

 ---
 # DREADITScreenshot 2051.1.5.59.43.vis

+> everyones favourite AI run megalordz Nex Gen is back on the scene.

 This file seems to be a forum post and first appeared in a website update on 28/05/2024.
 The password was discovered in the URL that appeared in [the Spyder web browser](../webbrowser).